 Yes, cliché, I know.
 But it’s important that people understand this.

 Mixing at a low level not only reduces the risk of ear fatigue (and permanent hearing damage), but it’s a great way to judge your mix more accurately because:

 - You have less harsh room reflection

 - You get a more accurate balance, if you can’t hear something at a low level then it may be too quiet

 - If it sounds good at a low volume, it’s generally going to sound good at a high volume

 Don’t tell yourself that mastering will fix the problems you have in your mix.
 It simply won’t.

 If the low-end is too loud, then fix it!
 If you’ve got a harsh high-end, fix it!
-Don’t procrastinate and convince yourself that mastering can fix the issues you have got in your combine.
+Don’t tell yourself that mastering can fix the issues you have got in your combine.

 - Learn to use your tools